Saint Francis High School (Louisville): Educational philosophy and program

 By design, the school has had one of the smallest 9-12 student enrollments in the country, typically no more than 145 students.
 The founders of the school wanted to maintain the low student-to-teacher ratio of the lower school and facilitate a more collegial atmosphere between teachers and students.
 Accordingly, the new facilities are designed for a maximum student body of 180.

-True to its developmental learning background, St. Francis has few rules, no dress code, and a lack of formality.
+Within its developmental learning background, St. Francis has few rules, no dress code, and a lack of formality.
 The school does not track its students by ability, believing all learners can benefit from interacting with each other as well as with the teacher.
 Nevertheless, the curriculum is academically rigorous, with emphasis on written and spoken expression in all classes.
 College Board Advanced Placement courses are available in many subjects in the upper grades.

 With a student teacher ratio of 8:1, maximum class size of 18 and an average size in 2006-2007 of 11.
 The mission is to prepare students academically and personally for college and life in a rigorous educational environment that challenges them to think independently, respect individuality, and act with integrity.

 Students taking AP tests score 3 or higher over 80% of the time and gain college credit and/or advanced placement in college courses.
 They do not publish their standardized test scores.
 Currently the school offers over 14 AP classes.